-Editor’s note: The purpose of the different keys in this solution as KPC5 key, KPC5-COM key and KSESS key needs to be clarified.
+KSESS: This is a key that is derived by Remote UE and UE-to-network relay from KPC5-COM key and is used to protect the transfer of data between the Remote UE and UE-to-network relay.
+The actual keys (see next bullet) that are used in the confidentiality and integrity algorithms are derived directly from KSESS.

+KSESS-IK and KSESS-CK: The NR PC5 Encryption Key (KSESS-CK) and NR PC5 Integrity Key (KSESS-IK) are used in the chosen confidentiality and integrity algorithms respectively for protecting PC5-S signalling, PC5 RRC signalling, and PC5 user plane data.
+They are derived from KSESS and are refreshed automatically every time KSESS is changed.

 6.21.2 Solution details

 In this solution the Remote UE has an AF (AF-1) in it’s home PLMN for ProSe key management.
 The UE-to-network relay has an AF (AF-2) in its home PLMN for ProSe key management.
 These two AF’s (AF-1 and AF-2) can be located in the same or different PLMN’s and can communicate with each other.
 The AF in this solution could be similar to the PKMF in 4G ProSe (TS 33.303).